This article is written by Rudrank Riyam

 latest in your

 codemagic.yaml file or select it in the build settings in the Workflow Editor for Flutter apps.

-Now that we are almost at the end of the transition, numerous popular open-source projects, like Alamofire, Kingfisher, or the Firebase SDK, have added support for the Apple silicon machines.
+With the transition completed last year, numerous popular open-source projects, like Alamofire, Kingfisher, and the Firebase SDK, have added support for the Apple Silicon machines.
 Now, you no longer need to use Rosetta emulation in the majority of cases and can take advantage of the raw processing power of Apple’s efficient chips.

 Working with the New Architecture

 While the architecture of the iPhone is already

 x86_64 simulators.
 With the new M1 series devices, the simulators also run on the

 Apple has provided a detailed article for resolving architecture build errors on Apple Silicon

 Xcode already provides the default architecture build settings that help you build and ship on all the platforms.
 One of the settings is Build Active Architectures Only, a boolean value with the default value of Yes for Debug and No for Release configurations.
 Xcode automatically builds for the selected architecture if the value is set to Yes.
 So, if you are using an Apple Silicon machine, it builds for the arm64 simulator, and if you are working with an Intel machine, it builds for the x86_64 simulator.

 While your device and simulator may have different architectures, especially when using an Intel machine, you only want Xcode to build for one or the other.